hg-mirrors/pypy_stmgc/README.txt

 Run tests with "py.test".

-A demo program will be found in "c4/demo1.c" (not there yet).
+A demo program can be found in "c4/demo1.c".
 It can be built with "make debug-demo1" or "make build-demo1".

 The plan is to use this C code directly with PyPy, and not write